 Some basic signage is available here - safety and physical distancing signs for employers and on the Business Wales website.

-Step 3: taking reasonable measures
+Step 4 - other reasonable measures

 What is a reasonable measure?

 “Take reasonable measures to mitigate the risk of exposure to coronavirus that arises where persons gather on the premises, such as—

 (a) seeking to prevent the following persons from being present at the premises—